The Giant (2019 film): Release

 The film premiered at the Toronto International Film Festival in September 2019.
 The film was released in North America on November 13, 2020, via Vertical Entertainment.

 Reception

-The film has a 43% rating on Rotten Tomatoes.

 Andrew Barker of Variety gave the film a negative review and wrote "But Raboy gives us so little to hang onto – be it an arresting image, a palpable touch of the uncanny, or a moment of real tension – that it gets harder and harder to want to follow him."

 Caryn James of The Hollywood Reporter also gave the film a negative review, calling it "Well-directed but hollow and tiresome."